JamezSpace/JamezSpace/README.md

 I build maintainable, scalable web applications and backend systems with a strong focus on **clear architectural boundaries, domain-driven design, and effective communication between system components**.

 My approach goes beyond selecting frameworks or splitting applications into services.
-I focus on understanding **how systems behave as they grow**—how components communicate, how responsibilities are separated, how failures are handled, and how architecture can support long-term scalability without introducing unnecessary complexity.
+I focus on understanding **how systems behave as they grow**, how components communicate, how responsibilities are separated, how failures are handled, and how architecture can support long-term scalability without introducing unnecessary complexity.

 ---